Bitsum.money Market Cap Hits $120,041.87 (BSM)

-Bitsum.money (CURRENCY:BSM) traded flat against the U.S. dollar during the 24-hour period ending at 11:00 AM Eastern on January 28th.
-Bitsum.money has a market capitalization of $120,041.87 and approximately $196.00 worth of Bitsum.money was traded on exchanges in the last day.
-Over the last week, Bitsum.money has traded flat against the U.S. dollar.
-One Bitsum.money coin can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
+Bitsum.money (CURRENCY:BSM) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM ET on February 2nd.
+In the last week, Bitsum.money has traded flat against the US dollar.
+Bitsum.money has a total market capitalization of $120,041.87 and $196.00 worth of Bitsum.money was traded on exchanges in the last 24 hours.
+One Bitsum.money coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.